tinyclub/linux-lab/README.md

     $ make debug

-It will open a new terminal, load the scripts from `.gdbinits/kernel`, run gdb automatically.
+It will open a new terminal, load the scripts from `.gdb/kernel.default`, run gdb automatically.

+To customize kernel gdbinit script, simply copy one and edit it manually:

+    $ cp .gdb/kernel.default .gdb/kernel.user

 It equals to: